whamBamDev/monitorNbn/README.md

 $ gradle assemble --continuous
 ```

-Then the ui can be accessed via url <http://localhost:8080>
+Then the UI can be accessed via url <http://localhost:8080>

+Another couple of useful urls are <http://localhost:8080/api/dailySummary> and <http://localhost:8080/api/outage?date=2020-07-04>, they are examples of accessing the API used by the UI

 Cargo is used for deploying under Tomcat.
 To run then submit the following.